Al-Thawra (newspaper): History

 Al Thawra was first published on 1 July 1963.
 It is the official newspaper of the Syrian government, and mostly covers governmental initiatives in the social and economic areas.
-There also other state-owned newspaper, namely Tishreen, Al Baath and Syria Times.
+There also other state-owned newspaper, namely Freedom, Al Baath and Syria Times.

 Al Thawra is based in Damascus.
 Al Wahda institution is the publisher of the daily in addition to Tishreen and Syria Times.
 As of 2012 Ali Kassem was the editor-in-chief of Al Thawra.